 - When you can remove the splint or brace

-- Bicycling instead of running while you heal, if your usual activity is running
+- Bicycling instead of running while you heal, especially if your usual activity is running

 Many exercises can help stretch and strengthen the muscles around your knee, thigh, and hip.
 Your provider may show these to you or may have you work with a physical therapist to learn them.

-Before returning to sports or strenuous activity, your injured leg should be a strong as your uninjured leg.
+Before returning to sports or strenuous activity, your injured leg should be as strong as your uninjured leg.
 You should also be able to:

 - Run and jump on your injured leg without pain

 - Fully straighten and bend your injured knee without pain